 AUC and its research environment

-Amsterdam University College is uniquely located in Amsterdam Science Park amidst top-level institutions dedicated to scientific research and innovation.
-All these institutes have close ties with AUC, offering opportunities to AUC students for research internships and capstone work.
-In addition the institutes host joint seminars with and at AUC, and high profile guests from these top-level institutions are regularly invited to provide Who’s in Town lectures at AUC.
+Amsterdam University College is located in Amsterdam Science Park amidst top-level institutions dedicated to scientific research and innovation.
+These institutes have close ties with AUC, offering opportunities to AUC students for research internships, capstone work.
+In addition, the institutes host joint seminars with and at AUC, and high profile guests from these top-level institutions are regularly invited to give Who’s in Town lectures or even to teach classes.

 Explore Amsterdam Science Park via drone